maysonma/maysonma/README.md

 ### Hi there 👋

-- 🌱 I am a Ph.D. student at Purdue University, Digital Twin Lab.
+- 🔭 I am a Ph.D. student at Purdue University.
-- 🔭 My research focuses on autonomous driving and digital twin.
 - 👯 I'm always seeking collaboration.
-You can find more about me on [my website](https://maysonma.github.io/).
+- 📫 You can find more about me on [my website](https://maysonma.github.io/).

 <!--